-- October 13, 2021 (in person)
+- October 20, 2023 (in person)

-- January 5, 2022 (in person)
+- January 19, 2024 (in person)

-- March 2, 2022 (in person)
+- March 15, 2024 (in person)

-Additionally, Public Scholarship Faculty Fellows are asked to complete one public-facing blog post (or equivalent communication opportunity) about their engaged scholarship, for publication on the Public Scholarship and Engagement website.
+- Public Scholarship Faculty Fellows are asked to complete one public-facing blog post (or equivalent communication opportunity) about their engaged scholarship, for publication on the Public Scholarship and Engagement website.

-The selection criteria include: a well-conceived plan for a new publicly-engaged avenue of research/scholarship, a specific plan for deliverables and outcomes, and how the PSFF program is likely to help the Fellow pursue their goals.
+The selection criteria include: a well-conceived plan for a project focused on publicly engaged scholarship, a specific plan for goals and outcomes, and how the PSFF program is likely to help the Fellow pursue their goals.